broluja/City-Optics/readme.md

 2. Make an appointment with the doctor
 3. Send a message, make a suggestion, ask for information...
 4. Register as a Customer and gain 5% discount as a new User
+5. Leave a testimony which can be visible on Home Page after admin approval

 # Through implementation of Django Signals:
 1. On every appointment submitted, one mail is send to the secretary for confirmation and specification of details.